prhbrt/boxly/README.md

 # pick the layout box with the largest inclusion
 layout_assignment = included_in_layout.argmax(1)

-# make outlier of less than 75% is included
+# make outlier if less than 75% is included
 threshold = 0.75
 layout_assignment[included_in_layout.max(1) < threshold] = -1

 # Create a random color for each line
 layout_colors = plt.get_cmap('rainbow')(np.linspace(0, 1, len(layout_items)+1))
 np.random.shuffle(layout_colors)
-layout_colors[0, :3] = 0 # black for outliers, they could exist if eps is to low
+layout_colors[0, :3] = 0 # black for outliers, as created by the thresholding above.
-                         # or min_samples too high.

 plt.figure(figsize=(20, 20))
 plt.xticks([]); plt.yticks([])